nats-io/nats-site/content/contributing.md

     - Fixes can simply be pushed to the same branch from which you opened your pull request
     - Travis CI will automatically re-test when new commits are pushed
     - If the tests failed for reasons unrelated to the change (e.g. timing issues in Travis), the test can usually be re-run in Travis.
 Ask a committer if you need a test restarted, or if there are any other test failures that you believe are not related to your change(s).
     - Sometimes, other changes will be merged which conflict with your pull request’s changes.
 The PR can’t be merged until the conflict is resolved.
-This can typically be resolved with `git pull --rebase origin master` and resolving the conflicts by hand, then pushing the result to your branch.
+This can typically be resolved with `git pull --rebase origin main` and resolving the conflicts by hand, then pushing the result to your branch.
     - Try to be responsive to the discussion rather than let days pass between replies.
  8. Squash your changes to a single commit as described [here](http://gitready.com/advanced/2009/02/10/squashing-commits-with-rebase.html).
  9. Remember to remove `[WIP]` from your PR title once it is ready for submission, otherwise it will be ignored.